jhonatanoliveira/personal-website/content/home/about.md

 # About

-A third-year Ph.D. student in Computer Science researching probabilistic graphical models and generative deep learning models.
-Several academic publications including a [recent paper](http://www.cs.uregina.ca/~butz/publications/aaai19.pdf) at the top tier conference **AAAI 2019**.
-Research projects involving theoretical development and implementation of machine learning models, including Sum-Product networks, generative adversarial networks (GANs), Bayesian networks, and Markov networks.
-Bachelor in Electrical Engineering with experience in robotics, parallel and numerical programming, and general artificial intelligence algorithms.

-Extensive programming experience with Python, C++, and Java, and some experience with Matlab and OCaml.
-Professional web development experience in JavaScript (Node.js, Angular, Meteor.js), PHP (CakePHP, Zend), Python (Django, Flask), and Java (Struts2), including mobile development with Cordova and NativeScript / React Native.
+I am a Brazilian who, in December 2019, completed all degree requirements for my Ph.D. in Artificial Intelligence (AI) at the University of Regina in Canada.
+My graduate research focused on probabilistic graphical models such as Bayesian networks (BNs) and deep learning models, including sum-product networks (SPNs).
+I have been active in research since 2013.
+I have published 25 peer-reviewed papers, including one paper at AAAI-2019.
+The interest in this paper led to a formal invitation to visit the University of Cambridge for three months, yielding a joint research paper posted on [arxiv.org](https://arxiv.org/abs/1912.10092).
+I completed my undergrad in Electrical Engineering at the Universidade Federal de Viçosa in Brazil, one of the best universities in the country.
+I have been awarded numerous scholarships worth over $100K CDN in total.

-Please, [see my resume](files/my_resume.pdf) for more details.
+Please, [see my resume](files/oliveira_resume.pdf) for more details.